1. What is “ARW?”

 5. Who plans the events?

-The Office of Alumni & Events organizes all activities of Alumnae Reunion Weekend — activities specifically designed for alumnae.
+The Alumni Office organizes all activities of Alumnae Reunion Weekend — activities specifically designed for alumnae.
 Students Services organizes all activities of Class Day and May Day — activities specifically designed for students.
-Individual sororities organize their own Open Houses with support from both the Alumni & Events Office and the Greek Life Office.
+Individual sororities organize their own Open Houses with support from both the Alumni Office and the Greek Life Office.
 In addition, various academic departments may choose to host receptions, exhibits, and productions in conjunction with this busy weekend.

 6. How can I make sure my Class has a great reunion?

 The success of reunions relies heavily on alumnae participation in the planning process.
 Each year, we see that the most well-attended reunions are those that have a dedicated group of 2-5 alumnae encouraging their classmates to attend through personal invitations and interaction.
-The Office of Alumni & Events will always plan the three Milestone Reunions — 50-year, 25-year, and 10-year — for Women’s College alumnae.
-(Beginning in 2014, we will also do this for Academy classes.)
+The Alumni Office will always plan the three Milestone Reunions — 50-year, 25-year, and 10-year — for Women’s College alumnae.
+(Beginning in 2015, we will also do this for Academy classes.)
 Our Office will also assist with any other reunions in 5-year increments if alumnae leadership presents itself.

-Check back in late summer 2013 for a Reunion Planning Guide document that will walk you through the planning process.
-In the meantime, contact Alumni Relations at (770) 534-6164 or firstname.lastname@example.org to express interest in planning your 2014 reunion (for Classes ending in a “4″ or “9″).
+Download our Reunion Planning Guide and our Sorority Anniversary Guide, both of which will walk you through the planning process.
+Please contact Alumni Relations at (770) 534-6164 or email@example.com to express interest in planning your next reunion.

 7. Where can I stay in Gainesville?